Review of WellsTrade

 Cash Management Features

-Although WellsTrade is owned by Wells Fargo, it doesn’t offer impressive banking tools—or any at all.
-The brokerage doesn’t provide a debit card or checkbook, meaning ATM fee reimbursements aren’t available.
+Although WellsTrade is owned and managed by Wells Fargo, it still does not offer especially strong banking tools.
+The brokerage does not come with a debit card or

 Website Trading

-To get started, you can use the search bar in the top-right corner.
-It provides a drop-down menu for entered ticker symbols, showing features like a small chart, option chains, alerts, detailed info, and a trade button.
+To begin exploring the site, you can use the search field in the upper-right corner.
+This widget provides a drop-down menu for entered ticker symbols and includes features such as a small chart, option chains, alerts, detailed information, and a trade button.

 - Market